Enginatics/Oracle-EBS-SQL/AP Cash Requirement/DESCRIPTION.md

-# AP Cash Requirement - Case Study
+# AP Cash Requirement Report

 ## Executive Summary
-The **AP Cash Requirement** report is a critical financial tool designed to provide organizations with a clear and accurate forecast of their immediate and short-term cash obligations.
-By detailing unpaid and partially paid invoices, this report enables treasury and accounts payable departments to effectively manage liquidity, plan for upcoming cash outflows, and maintain healthy supplier relationships through timely payments.
+The AP Cash Requirement report provides a detailed forecast of cash needed to meet upcoming payment obligations.
+This report is an indispensable tool for treasury and accounts payable departments, offering a clear view of all unpaid and partially paid invoices that are due for payment.
+By showing the invoice currency amount, exchange rate, and currency code, the report provides a precise picture of cash requirements, enabling effective cash flow management and planning.

 ## Business Challenge
-Effective cash flow management is the lifeblood of any organization.
-Companies often face challenges in:
-*   **Liquidity Planning:** Lacking visibility into the exact amount and timing of upcoming liabilities makes it difficult to ensure sufficient funds are available.
-*   **Payment Prioritization:** Without a consolidated view of due dates and payment priorities, it is challenging to decide which invoices to pay first, potentially leading to missed early payment discounts or late fees.
-*   **Currency Exposure:** For global organizations, managing liabilities across multiple currencies adds a layer of complexity to cash forecasting.
-*   **Operational Efficiency:** Manually aggregating data from various invoice sources to determine total cash needs is time-consuming and prone to error.

-## Solution
-The **AP Cash Requirement** report addresses these challenges by providing a comprehensive view of all outstanding payables.
-*   **Accurate Forecasting:** Lists all unpaid or partially paid amounts, allowing for precise calculation of cash needs for a specific period.
-*   **Strategic Payment Management:** Includes details such as due dates and payment priorities, enabling users to schedule payments strategically to maximize working capital.
-*   **Multi-Currency Support:** Shows invoice currency amounts, exchange rates, and currency codes, providing a clear picture of foreign exchange exposure.
-*   **Clean Data:** Automatically excludes invoices that are on hold or cancelled, ensuring that the report reflects only valid, actionable liabilities.

-## Technical Architecture
-The report is built upon the Oracle Payables module, leveraging key tables to extract invoice and payment schedule data.
-*   **Core Tables:**
-    *   `AP_INVOICES_ALL`: Retrieves header-level information about invoices, including supplier details and invoice dates.
-    *   `AP_PAYMENT_SCHEDULES_ALL`: Provides the breakdown of payment installments, due dates, and remaining amounts.
-    *   `AP_HOLDS_ALL`: Used to identify and exclude invoices that have active holds, ensuring they do not inflate the cash requirement figures.
-    *   `AP_SUPPLIERS` and `AP_SUPPLIER_SITES_ALL`: Links invoice data to supplier master data for accurate reporting.
-*   **Key Logic:**
-    *   The query filters for invoices where the payment status is not 'Y' (Fully Paid).
-    *   It applies logic to exclude cancelled invoices and those with active holds.
-    *   It calculates the remaining amount due by subtracting any partial payments from the original invoice amount.

-## Frequently Asked Questions
-**Q: Does this report include invoices that are currently on hold?**
-A: No, the report is designed to show actionable liabilities.
-It explicitly excludes invoices that are on hold or cancelled.

-**Q: Can I run this report for a specific currency?**
-A: Yes, the report provides currency details.
-While the standard output shows the invoice currency, you can filter or pivot the data to analyze requirements by specific currencies.

-**Q: How does the report handle partially paid invoices?**
-A: The report shows the remaining amount due.
-It looks at the payment schedules to determine what portion of the invoice is still outstanding.

-**Q: Is it possible to filter by payment priority?**
-A: Yes, the report includes parameters for "Payment Priority From" and "Payment Priority To," allowing you to focus on high-priority payments.
+Effective cash flow management is a critical success factor for any organization.
+However, many businesses face challenges in accurately forecasting their cash needs, including:
+- **Lack of Visibility:** Difficulty in getting a clear and timely view of upcoming payment obligations, leading to cash shortages or idle cash.
+- **Manual Forecasting:** The process of manually compiling cash requirement forecasts is time-consuming, prone to errors, and often based on outdated information.
+- **Currency Management:** For organizations that operate in multiple currencies, managing foreign exchange exposure and ensuring that sufficient funds are available in the correct currencies is a significant challenge.
+- **Inefficient Payment Processing:** Without a clear view of upcoming payments, it is difficult to prioritize payments and take advantage of early payment discounts.

+## The Solution
+The AP Cash Requirement report provides a detailed and accurate forecast of upcoming cash needs, helping organizations to:
+- **Optimize Cash Flow:** By providing a clear view of upcoming payment obligations, the report enables organizations to optimize their cash flow and ensure that they have the right amount of cash in the right place at the right time.
+- **Improve Financial Planning:** The report provides a reliable basis for financial planning and forecasting, enabling organizations to make more informed decisions about borrowing, investment, and other financial activities.
+- **Enhance Currency Management:** The report provides a detailed breakdown of cash requirements by currency, enabling organizations to more effectively manage their foreign exchange exposure.
+- **Streamline Payment Processing:** By providing a clear view of upcoming payments, the report helps organizations to prioritize payments, take advantage of early payment discounts, and improve their overall payment processing efficiency.

+## Technical Architecture (High Level)
+The report queries several key tables in the Oracle Payables module to provide a comprehensive view of cash requirements.
+The primary tables used include:
+- **ap_payment_schedules_all:** This table contains the payment schedule for each invoice, including the due date and amount due.
+- **ap_invoices_all:** This table provides detailed information about each invoice, including the invoice number, date, and amount.
+- **ap_suppliers:** This table provides information about the suppliers, including their name and contact information.
+- **fnd_currencies:** This table is used to retrieve the currency code and other currency-related information.

+## Parameters & Filtering
+The report includes a variety of parameters that allow you to tailor the output to your specific needs.
+The key parameters include:
+- **Operating Unit:** Filter the report by a specific operating unit.
+- **Pay Through Date:** Specify the date up to which you want to see the cash requirements.
+- **Payment Date:** Specify the date on which you plan to make the payments.
+- **Supplier:** Filter the report by a specific supplier.
+- **Payment Method:** Filter the report by a specific payment method.

+## Performance & Optimization
+The AP Cash Requirement report is designed to be both fast and flexible.
+It is optimized to use the standard indexes on the `ap_payment_schedules_all` and `ap_invoices_all` tables, which ensures that the report runs quickly, even with large amounts of data.

+## FAQ
+**Q: Can I use this report to see my cash requirements in a specific currency?**
+A: Yes, the report shows the cash requirements for each currency, and you can use the parameters to filter the report by a specific currency.

+**Q: Can I use this report to identify which invoices I should pay first?**
+A: Yes, the report includes the payment priority for each invoice, which can help you to prioritize your payments and ensure that your most critical suppliers are paid first.

+**Q: Can I use this report to see if I am eligible for any early payment discounts?**
+A: While the report does not explicitly show early payment discount information, it does provide the due date for each invoice.
+This information can be used to identify invoices that are due for payment, and you can then check the payment terms for those invoices to see if you are eligible for any discounts.